grecoe/amlsdummy/paths/realtime/rtsreadme.md

 # Real Time Scoring Example
 <sup> Daniel Grecoe - A Microsoft Employee</sup>

-This code creates an Azure Machine Learning Real Time Scoring service.
+This code creates an Azure Machine Learning Real Time Scoring service in your Azure subscription.

 The code in this repository can be run on Windows or Linux.
 The only restriction with Windows is that you cannot test the docker container image locally on the real time scoring path.

-The project creates a no-op Machine Learning WebService that simply returns a string message to the user.
-That is, the ML model backing it is a NO-OP.
-It was created simply to go through all of the motions of creating a model, registering it, creating a container, creating an AKS compute cluster, and finally, deploying it as a REST endpoint.
+The deployed scoring script does not utilize any actual Machine Learing/AI models but simply returns a JSON object with certain parts of the input to show that it did, in fact, run.

+The purpose of this example is to exhibit the steps and services neccesary for deploying an Azure Machine Learning Real Time Scoring Service in your subscripiton only.
+No actual data science and model building are performed in this example.

 You will need
 - A devlopment environment with anaconda installed.